 Cave Mining 2040

-The Cave Mining 2040 ‘Horizon 1 Project’ comprises six study areas likely to have immediate short to mid-term impacts on cave mining methods during the next 10 years and ultimately contribute to the overall transformation of cave mining methods.
+Through consultation with various stakeholders, including mine owners, equipment and technology services, original equipment manufacturers, and organizations with innovative technologies, a range of cave mining challenges have been identified.
+The Cave Mining 2040 ‘Horizon 1 Project’ has been established, comprising six study areas that will have immediate short-to-mid-term impacts on cave mining methods during the next 10 years and contribute to the overall transformation of cave mining methods.

 The future of cave mining depends on a comprehensive understanding of the ore body, including geological, geotechnical, and hydrogeological characteristics.
 Total deposit knowledge (TDK) is critical in developing a 3D mining uncertainty model of an ore deposit.
 By quantifying the key characteristics of the ore body, including those that are not fully measured, TDK research enables more accurate predictions of ore behavior and improves the efficiency and safety of mining operations.